When a body is moving or following in a circular path then it is called circular motion. As the motion is happening in a circular path.

 In addition, the velocity of the particle is always along the tangent of the circle.
 As a result, its course is constantly shifting.
 As a result, the velocity is not constant.

-For a uniform circular motion, velocity is along the tangent, and acceleration is towards the centre of the circle.
+Hence, for a uniform circular motion, velocity is along the tangent, and acceleration is towards the center of the circle.